 There are many species grouped as invasive carp, which are in the minnow family Cyprindae: Common Carp, Goldfish, Crucian Carp, Grass Carp, Black Carp, Bighead Carp

-The Bighead and Silver Carp are currently the primary Asian carp aquatic nuisance species of concern for the Upper Illinois Waterway and Chicago Area Waterway System.
+The Bighead and Silver Carp are currently the primary invasive carp aquatic nuisance species of concern for the Upper Illinois Waterway and Chicago Area Waterway System.

 Potential Risks of Invasive Carp

 Bighead and Silver Carp are voracious eaters, consuming microscopic organisms known as plankton.
 Like all planktivores, they eat from the base of the food chain, putting them in competition with native planktivores which include juvenile fish and mussels.

 Bighead and Silver carp are capable of eating between 20 to 120 percent of their body weight each day.
 Bighead Carp can weigh up to 100 pounds while Silvers can weigh up to 60 pounds.
 Silver carp also jump into the air and have been known to land in boats, damage property, and injure people.

-The migration of Asian carp through the Illinois River, Des Plaines River and Chicago Area Waterway System (CAWS) is one risk facing the Great Lakes today.
+The migration of invasive carp through the Illinois River, Des Plaines River and Chicago Area Waterway System (CAWS) is one risk facing the Great Lakes today.
 Currently, the adult population front of Silver and Bighead Carp is about 45 miles from Lake Michigan and has not moved for approximately 15 years.